-Special status raptors such as white-tailed kites and Cooper's hawks as well as non-special status raptors such as red-tailed hawks, red-shouldered hawks, and great-horned owls, and other raptors have the potential to nest in areas located within undeveloped lots proposed for park-and-ride lots or staging areas.
-The nests of these raptors are protected by California Department of Fish and Game Code and the Migratory Bird Treaty Act.
-Construction-related activities near active nests during the nesting season, generally from February through August, could cause nest abandonment resulting in egg failure or hatchling death.
+Special status raptors such as white-tailed kites and Cooper's hawks as well as nonspecial status raptors such as red-tailed hawks, red-shouldered hawks, and greathorned owls, and other raptors have the potential to nest in areas located within undeveloped lots proposed for park-and-ride lots or staging areas.
+The nests of these raptors are protected by CDFG Code and the Migratory Bird Treaty Act.
+Constructionrelated activities near active nests during the nesting season, generally from February through August, could cause nest abandonment resulting in egg failure or hatchling death.
 No mitigation is required if construction activities occur during the non-breeding season (generally September through January).
 However, if construction activities occur during the breeding season, then adverse effects could occur.
 Breeding season disturbance of nesting raptors would be avoided or minimized through implementation of Mitigation Measure CNST-BIO-6 through CNST-BIO-8, as appropriate.